Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

     The number of evens are 51.
     ```

-1. Write a function which takes any number of arguments and return the sum of the arguments
+1. Write a function which takes any number of arguments and returns the sum of the arguments.

     ```js
     sum(1, 2, 3) // -> 6
     sum(1, 2, 3, 4) // -> 10
     ```

-1. Writ a function which generates a _randomUserIp_.
+1. Writ a function that generates a _randomUserIp_.
-1. Write a function which generates a _randomMacAddress_
+1. Write a function that generates a _randomMacAddress_
 1. Declare a function name _randomHexaNumberGenerator_.
 When this function is called it generates a random hexadecimal number.
 The function return the hexadecimal number.

     ```sh